gilesknap/gphotos-sync/README.rst

 optional arguments:
-  -h, --help            show this help message and exit --quiet               quiet (no output) --include-video       include video types in sync --start-date START_DATE
+  -h, --help            show this help message and exit --quiet               quiet (no output)
+  --skip-video          skip video types in sync --start-date START_DATE
                         Set the earliest date of files to sync --end-date END_DATE   Set the latest date of files to sync --new-token           Request new token
   --index-only          Only build the index of files in .gphotos.db - no
                         downloads
-  --no-deletion         Keep local copies of files that were deleted from
+  --do-delete           remove local copies of files that were deleted from
                         drive/picasa
   --skip-index          Use index from previous run and start download
                         immediately